DETAILED ACTION

 further comprising a deformable pad, mountable on an interior surface of the frame opposing the inflatable bladder.
 (FIG. 9, ¶0019, ‘The occipital pad 110 suppresses backward bending of the cervical spine’; ¶0056, ‘forehead pad 140 and the occipital pad 110 face each other’; ¶0060, ‘contact portion 110b has a smaller elastic modulus and is softer than base portion 110a.’; ¶0073, ‘By using a soft material on the subject P side, the forehead pad 140, the occipital pad 110, and the neck pad 112 can deform to fit various shapes of the subject P's head and neck.’)

-Claim 3: Fuha discloses all the elements above in claim 1, Fuha discloses, wherein external surfaces of the head support separate from a an external surface of the head are shaped to conform to an interior surface of a magnetic resonance imaging head support within which the head support is locatable. (¶Abstract, ¶0001, ‘FIELD An embodiment of the present invention relates to an RF coil device and a magnetic resonance imaging device.’, ¶0014, ‘Hereinafter, embodiments of an RF coil device and an MRI device will be described with reference to the accompanying drawings.
+Claim 3: Fuha discloses all the elements above in claim 1, Fuha discloses, wherein external surfaces of the head support separate from the head locatable area are shaped to conform to an interior surface of a magnetic resonance imaging head support within which the head support is locatable. (¶Abstract, ¶0001, ‘FIELD An embodiment of the present invention relates to an RF coil device and a magnetic resonance imaging device.’, ¶0014, ‘Hereinafter, embodiments of an RF coil device and an MRI device will be described with reference to the accompanying drawings.
 The first to third embodiments relate to an RF coil device, and the fourth embodiment relates to an MRI apparatus equipped with the RF coil device of any of the first to third embodiments.’; ¶0015, ‘The RF coil device 100A of the first embodiment is attached to the head of a subject P in an MRI, and transmits RF pulses to the subject P and receives MR signals from the subject P. The RF coil device 100A has a detachable structure including a base member 102 that is brought into contact with the back of the head of the subject P, and a cover member 104 that covers the face of the subject P. That is, the housing of the RF coil device 100A is constructed by detachably connecting the cover member 104 to the base member 102.’)

-Claim 4: Fuha discloses all the elements above in claim 1, Fuha discloses, wherein the cover portion and base portion are hingeably connected (hinge 230, FIG. 10-11), wherein a hingeable connection between the cover portion and base portion is located such that, in the closed position, at least one of the cover portion or base portion is configured to exert force transverse to the exterior surface of the head locatable within the head support.
+Claim 4: Fuha discloses all the elements above in claim 1, Fuha discloses, wherein the cover portion and base portion are hingeably connected (hinge 230, FIG. 10-11), wherein a hingeable connection between the cover portion and base portion is located such that, in the closed position, at least one of the cover portion or base portion is configured to exert force transverse the head locatable area within the head support.
 (FIG. 7-PW1 pushing down and the occipital pad (PW2 pushing up, ¶0089, ‘Thereafter, air is injected into the contact portion 140c by the air pump 200, thereby expanding the contact portion 140c.
 The amount of air injected at this time may be appropriately adjusted according to the shape and size of the subject P's head.
 That is, the force applied between the forehead pad 140' and the occipital pad 110 to hold and fix the head should be such that the subject P does not feel uncomfortable.’; ¶0091, ‘only the intimate contact portion 140c of the forehead pad 140' is formed as a bag that can be inflated and deflated by the air pump 200.’; ¶0133, ‘These embodiments can be implemented in various other forms, and various omissions, substitutions, and modifications can be made without departing from the spirit of the invention.
 These embodiments and their variations are intended to be included in the scope of the invention and its equivalents as described in the claims, as well as in the scope and spirit of the invention.’)

 Claim 6: Fuha discloses all the elements above in claim 1, Fuha discloses, wherein the inflatable bladder is formed from a pliant material. (¶0084, ‘The contact portion 140c is a bag body, and expands when air is injected into it by the air pump 200.
 The adhesive portion 140c is formed into a bag shape from a resin such as polyethylene resin or vinyl chloride, or rubber.’)